antonycourtney/antsrants/content/blog/oneref-async/index.md

 In real applications, it's common for actions to need to perform sequences of asynchronous operations, where operations later in the sequence are invoked only after earlier operations complete.
 The syntax for **async** blocks in ES6 support exactly such sequencing.
-And, as we have seen, there's no problem with calling **update** from a callback context.
-It's equally fine to call **update** from within an **async** block.
+And, as we have seen, there's no problem with calling **update** from a callback context, including async blocks.

-The challenge, though, is that **update** is a _write-only_ operation, and does its work asynchronously -- the update can not be applied synchronously to the current state since state must remain frozen until the current render cycle (or callback) completes. **update** allows the application to arrange for an update to application state, but provides no mechanism for invoking asynchronous operations based on the result of updating the state.
+The challenge, though, is that **update** is a _write-only_ operation, and does its work asynchronously -- the update can not be applied synchronously to the current state since state must remain frozen throughout the current render cycle or callback. **update** allows the application to arrange for an update to application state, but provides no mechanism for invoking asynchronous operations based on the result of applying the update.
 This presents a significant challenge for classic Redux or OneRef as described thus far.

 The extent to which this is a challenging problem is reflected in the length and breadth of answers to [this